GrammaTech/j8-tests/Readme.md

   primary driver for the database daemon.
 It is suitable as an entrypoint for analysis.

 ### Eclipse (subset)
-* [Eclipse](https://eclipse.org) is an Java development environment and IDE.
+* [Eclipse](https://eclipse.org) is a Java development environment and IDE.
-* Eclipse as a whole is massive (and likely not suitable for analysis with many existing tools), instead we exracted a very small subset (a launcher jar which is about 50k).
+* Eclipse as a whole is massive (and likely not suitable for analysis with many existing tools.
+Our provided application is a small subcomponent - a launcher jar about 50KB in size.
 * The source code is available at http://git.eclipse.org.
 The provided jar was pulled from a binary distribution of version 4.6.
 * Eclipse uses lambda expressions and method references.